juju/docs/src/en/developer-getting-started.md

 ## Configure Juju
 Juju needs to be configured before it can orchestrate an environment.
-Juju defaults to an Amazon EC2 environment, but for testing and development you may wish to configure the local provider such as LXC or KVM.
+Juju defaults to an Amazon EC2 environment, but for testing and development you may wish to configure the local provider such as LXC.

 ## Test your Juju setup
 You will want to make sure everything is running properly before writing code.